-PHP handlers are necessary for everyday function of your server and determine how a PHP process is loaded on your server.
-To run PHP files or scripts on your site, a PHP handler is needed to decipher the code within a PHP file based on the PHP version to display the content over the web.
+PHP handlers are an everyday necessary function of your server.
+To run PHP files or scripts on your site, a PHP handler is needed to decipher the code inside a PHP file based on the PHP version to display the content to Internet users.

-The reason to switch PHP handler’s would depend on what you are trying to use your server for, such as if you are looking for performance, need caching for your site(s), needing a specific module enabled, and the list can go on.
-We will explain the differences between each handler and what it is best used for.
+Why would you want to switch PHP handlers?
+It all depends on what you are trying to use your server for, whether you are looking for performance, need caching for your site(s), require a specific module enabled, and so on.

 This is another default handler, and is commonly considered the fastest PHP handler available.
 DSO runs PHP as an Apache Module, meaning PHP scripts will run as Apache’s default user “nobody” instead of the cPanel user.

 - You can enable Mod_Ruid2, which gives DSO high security similar to SuPHP.
 It creates the permissions for PHP to run as the cPanel user instead of “nobody”.

 - Best used if you are only running one account on the server.